blakerandle/blakerandle.github.io/README.md

-# Map of my favorite destinations.
+# Map of My Favorite Destinations
 Created for Geog W 12 Lab 7